AbeTavarez/DMcrypt/README.md

 ### Goals

-- _Create back-end using Ruby On Rails._
+- _Create back-end Full CRUD using Ruby On Rails._
-- _Create front-end using React JS._
+- _Create front-end Full CRUD using ReactJS._
-- _Create models for the database._
+- _Style front-end using CSS Grid, and Flexbox._
-- _Create Auth for the users._
+- _Implement Authentication for the Users._
 - _etc._

 <br>